jchamois/checkvisibility/README.md

 **Here are the methods available in the object: **

- - checkVisibility.inView(y) : y is a value between 0 and 1. the method return true if at least yx100 (refers to y value) of the element is visible in the viewport.
+ - checkVisibility.inView(y) : y is a value between 0 and 1. the method return true if at least "y x 100" (refers to y value) of the element is visible in the viewport.
  - checkVisibility.fromBottom : return the distance of element from the bottom of the viewport.